iosphere/ISHPullUp/README.md

 ISHPullUp provides a simple UIViewControlller subclass with two child controllers.
 The layout can be managed entirely via delegation and is easy to use with autolayout.

-Two view subclasses are provided to make beautiful iOS10 style designs easier.
+[View subclasses](#view-subclasses) are provided to make beautiful iOS10 style designs easier.
 ISHPullUpHandleView provides a drag handle as seen in the notification center or Maps app with three states: up, neutral, down.
 ISHPullUpRoundedView provides the perfect backing view for your bottom view controller with a hairline border and rounded top corners.